 EM of sediment composition will be carried out within the North Channel.
 Substrate texture and grain size will be estimated through visual assessment, and sediment grab samples will be lab analyzed to confirm grain size distribution.
 Grab samples will be collected at all North Channel survey transects during implementation of the North Channel habitat assessment configuration of the line-intercept methodology (Figure 4) completed for assessment of North Channel habitat.
 Data will be compared with as-built specifications for the North Channel bed material and with prior years' data collected as part of EM.
 Analysis of multiple years' data will be used to assess sediment changes over time and anticipated Site progression.

-Monitoring Attributes: Texture and grain size distribution Monitoring Techniques: Visual assessment of North Channel substrate at each North Channel survey transect, based on the following criteria (adapted from Peck et al. 2001):
+Monitoring Attributes: Texture and grain size distribution

+Monitoring Techniques: Visual assessment of North Channel substrate at each North from Peck et al. 2001):